percona/everest-operator/docs/process/git-workflow.md

 ## Images

-Commits pushed to the `release/vX.Y` branch and tags with `rc` in their names would initiate build and push to the `docker.io/peconalab` registry.
+Commits pushed to the `release/vX.Y` branch and tags with `dev` in their names would initiate build and push to the `docker.io/peconalab` registry.

 Pushing new tag `vX.Y.X` would initiate build and push to the `docker.io/pecona` registry.